Harriet E. Garrison: Early life and education

-Harriet E. Garrison was born on a farm in Dixon, Illinois, October 20, 1848.
+Harriet E. Garrison was born on a farm in Dixon, Illinois, on October 20, 1848.
 Her parents were William Garrison and Amelia (Oman) Garrison, prosperous farmers of that county.
-The parent were born, reared and married in Luzerne County, Pennsylvania, when they emigrated to Lee County, Illinois.
-There, the father followed farming for some years, but spent his last days in retirement from active labor, near Dixon, in Nachusa township, where both he and his wife died and were buried.
-In their family were nine children, including: George, Hannah, Martha, Peter, John, Harriet, William, Mamie, and Hester.
+Garrison's parents were born, raised and married in Luzerne County, Pennsylvania, and emigrated to Lee County, Illinois.
+There, Garrison's father followed farming for some years, but spent his last days in retirement from active labor, near Dixon, in Nachusa township, where both of Garrison's parents died and were buried.
+Garrison had eight siblings, including: George, Hannah, Martha, Peter, John, Harriet, William, Mamie, and Hester.
 The family home, located three miles east of Dixon, was known as the Big Spring Farm.
 It was the first land bought by William Garrison in the fall of 1845, when it was wild prairie land.
 He built a two story and basement brick house facing the spring.

 Garrison passed her girlhood becoming skillful in domestic pursuits.
 For many years, she enjoyed finding a quiet nook and reading a book.
 Until fourteen years of age, the district school furnished her with an education.
 She then entered the Dixon Seminary, where she spent four months.
 Part of her education occurred at Rock River Seminary, at Mount Morris, Ogle county, Illinois.

-It was at this institution that she evinced an aptitude for understanding the mechanism of the human body.
-Before, in fact, she had become a student of anatomy and physiology, her teacher advised her to adopt medicine as a life work.
+At Rock River Seminary, Garrison evinced an aptitude for study of the human body.
+Before she became a student of anatomy and physiology, her teacher advised her to pursue a career in medicine.
 At the conclusion of her course in these branches, she had achieved the record of standing perfect through the entire term.
-But although her parents were financially well off, when she had attained her majority, preferred to teach rather than depend upon them to provide her with financial means for a collegiate education.
-Subsequently, she engaged in various dairy industries, without losing sight of her ultimate ambition.
+But although her parents were financially well off, Garrison preferred to teach rather than depend upon them to pay for her education.
+Subsequently, she worked in the dairy industry, without losing sight of her ultimate ambition.
 During these years of farm life, Garrison's butter became one of the notable products of the village.

-In 1872, she entered the medical office of Dr. John Williamson, of Dixon, as a student, and two years later, Garrison matriculated at the Woman's Hospital Medical College of Chicago (later, Woman's Medical School of the Northwestern University, Chicago).
-At that time, the curriculum provided for but two courses of lectures so that Garrison graduated on February 29, 1876.
+In 1872, Garrison entered the medical office of Dr. John Williamson, of Dixon, as a student, and two years later, Garrison matriculated at the Woman's Hospital Medical College of Chicago (later, Woman's Medical School of Northwestern University).
+At that time, the curriculum included only two courses of lectures so that Garrison graduated on February 29, 1876.